microsoft/adfs-sample-block-user-on-adfs-marked-risky-by-AzureAD-IdentityProtection/README.md

 products: dotnet
 ---

-# Build plug-in to block or enforce MFA based on riskiness of the user determined by AzureAD Identity Protection tool
+# Build plug-in to block or enforce MFA based on risk level of the user determined by Azure AD Identity Protection

-Build your own plug-in with [AD FS Risk Assessment Model](https://docs.microsoft.com/en-us/windows-server/identity/ad-fs/development/ad-fs-risk-assessment-model) that uses the riskiness of a user determined by [Azure AD Identity Protection](https://docs.microsoft.com/en-us/azure/active-directory/identity-protection/overview-identity-protection) tool to
+Build your own plug-in with [AD FS Risk Assessment Model](https://docs.microsoft.com/en-us/windows-server/identity/ad-fs/development/ad-fs-risk-assessment-model) that uses the risk level of a user determined by [Azure AD Identity Protection](https://docs.microsoft.com/en-us/azure/active-directory/identity-protection/overview-identity-protection) to allow or block authentication or enforce additional authentication (MFA) while authenticating the user againsts AD FS.

-- Allow “no risk” user to authenticate against AD FS
-- Block “high risk” user from authenticating
+The plug-in once registered with AD FS runs in line with AD FS authentication process.
+For any user authenticating against AD FS, the plug-in pulls in the Risk Level of the user using the Azure AD Identity Protection [riskyUser API](https://docs.microsoft.com/en-us/graph/api/resources/riskyuser?view=graph-rest-beta) and initiates one of the follwing actions
+- Blocks authentication if user's risk level is “High”
-- Enforce additional authentication (MFA) for “low risk” or “medium risk” user
+- Enforces additional authentication (MFA) if user's risk level is “Low” or “Medium”
+- Allows authentication if user's risk level is "none"

  >[!NOTE]
- >If you have an AD FS farm, the above needs to be executed on each AD FS server in the farm.
+ >This sample is only to illustrate how cloud intelligence from Azure AD Identity Protection can be used to further strengthen the AD FS authentication process.
+By no means is the plug-in we are building an enterprise ready solution.

 ## Prerequisites